Perp-Protocol/perp-arbitrageur/README.md

 - Deposit enough USDC to your wallet on [Perpetual Protocol Exchange](https://perp.exchange/)
 - Deposit enough USD or Stablecoins to your account on [FTX](https://ftx.com/)
-- In `.env.production` file, replace the following variables with yours
+- In `.env.production` file, replace the following variables with yours:
-    - `ARBITRAGEUR_V2_PK`
+    - `ARBITRAGEUR_PK`
     - `FTX_API_KEY`
     - `FTX_API_SECRET`
-- In `src/Arbitrageur.ts`, adjust the following variables according to your funds
+- In `src/Arbitrageur.ts`, adjust the following variables according to your needs:
     - `XDAI_BALANCE_WARNING_THRESHOLD`
     - `QUOTE_BALANCE_REFILL_THRESHOLD`
+    - `FTX_USD_BALANCE_WARNING_THRESHOLD`
     - `PERP_LEVERAGE`
-    - `FTX_USD_BALANCE_WARNING_THRESHOLD`
     - `subaccount` if you're using a subaccount for FTX

 See [src/Arbitrageur.ts](https://github.com/perpetual-protocol/arbitrageur/blob/main/src/Arbitrageur.ts) for more details.